Gohta877/Gohta877/README.md

 👋 Hi, I’m @Gohta877
-👀 I’m interested in back-end development, QA and Android 🌱 I’m currently learning JAVA
+👀 I’m interested in web development
+🌱 I’m currently learning JavaScript.

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on small front-end projects and projects related to WordPress publishing.
-- 📫 How to reach me ...
+📫 You can reach me How to reach me HERE or OVER THERE :) -> https://www.linkedin.com/in/vojinmitrovic/

 <!---
 Gohta877/Gohta877 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.